 4-H Capitol Experience

-4-H Capitol Experience is an annual 4-day conference that focuses on civic engagement and public policy.
+4-H Capitol Experience is an annual 4-day conference that helps prepare youth for active citizenship by focusing on civic engagement and public policy.
 Up to 100 teens from around the state converge on Lansing, Michigan to experience state government in action and learn how they can influence policy issues.
 Participants interact with legislators, state agency staff, lobbyists and other resource people to learn how policy is made.
 Attendees will:

 - Understand the responsibilities of a citizen

 - Explore different aspects of a policy issue that may affect individuals and communities